-Then the energy sector uses the technology to produce cheaper and more efficiently wind energy.
+Then the energy sector uses the technology to produce cheaper and more efficient wind energy.
 For instance, Siemens developed machine-learning technology, taking advantage of researchers’ findings that huge wind turbines could use data on weather and component vibration to fine-tune themselves continually, for example, by adjusting the angles of rotor blades.

 Work safety is another application with companies increasingly using A.I. as a “guardian angel”, to safeguard employees in high-risk jobs.
-Systems, trained on hundreds of hours of employee sensor data, monitor conditions—physiology, fatigue level or stress—in real time and signal for the appropriate measures.
+Systems, trained on hundreds of hours of employee sensor data, monitor conditions—physiology, fatigue level, or stress—in real-time and signal for the appropriate measures.

 But probably the most spread uses of A.I. and machine learning are around natural-language processing, spoken language particularly, but also written language, we’re seeing a lot of natural-language work being done.
 Also, virtual agents or conversational interfaces.

 We start seeing these A.I. technologies underpinning a lot of the things, all the online and mobile services that we’re now increasingly taking advantage of.
-For instance, in e-commerce or media, when systems are providing suggestions for things you might be interested in reading or things you might be interested in buying (the next-product-to-buy use case), those types of systems are powered not only by statistical methods, but by some kind of A.I. technology as well, the effect being that consumers are brought closer to the things that they’d be most interested in.
+For instance, in e-commerce or media, when systems are providing suggestions for things you might be interested in reading or things you might be interested in buying (the next-product-to-buy use case), those types of systems are powered not only by statistical methods but by some kind of A.I. technology as well, the effect is that consumers are brought closer to the things that they’d be most interested in.

 What lies ahead